Types of Surfboards and what they are used for (Materials and Measurements)

 Sign up with us to take a surf course in Lanzarote and learn all this knowledge in person.

-It is essential that you know the structure, shapes and types of boards, because it will help you to feel secure and confident in making the right decision.
+It is essential that you know the structure, shapes and types of boards, because it will help you feel secure and confident in making the right decision.